enqueuezero/site/projects/apscheduler/blocking.md

 ---
-title: Blocking APScheduler
+title: APScheduler Blocking Scheduler
 permalink: /projects/apscheduler/blocking.html
 ---

-# Blocking APScheduler
+# APScheduler Blocking Scheduler

 `BlockingScheduler` is one of the very basic scheduler provided by APScheduler.
 It runs forever once started, unless notified by system signals or errors.